 Personal statement plagiarism can be avoided if you focus on writing original content and you acknowledge your sources and quotations throughout.
 By doing your own research, relating personal experiences to your application and writing your own statement, you will create original, unique content.

-I’ve broken down the details of each of these elements below, so you can get a fuller understanding of exactly how to avoid being accused of deliberate deception in your personal statement.
-If you want to download the UCAS guidelines on fraud and content verification, you can find all the relevant documentation here.
+I’ve broken down the details of each of these elements below.
+They’ll give you a fuller understanding of how to avoid being accused of deliberate deception in your personal statement.

 Do not use Content Created by Other People